 The film starts with a message read out by Piku’s (Deepika) receptionist while she is in a client meeting, the message dictated by Piku’s father Bhaskor (Amitabh) describes his stool composition and his “possible” constipation, this trend of discussing constipation continues throughout the film.
-Bhaskor even has a philosophy for it, “Your Emotion is depends on your motion“.
-Talking on screen about digestive system and constipation can quickly turn sickening, but Director Shoojit Sircar has deftly handled the subject.
-The movie is full length comedy with brilliant performances by both Amitabh and Deepika, a rarity to see today a clean comedy that you are comfortable to see with your kids.
+Bhaskor even has a philosophy for it, “Your Emotion is depended on your motion“.
+Talking on-screen about the digestive system and constipation can quickly turn sickening, but Director Shoojit Sircar has deftly handled the subject.
+The movie is a full-length comedy with brilliant performances by both Amitabh and Deepika, a rarity to see today a clean comedy that you are comfortable to see with your kids.
 Deepika appears with minimum makeup, still captivates the audience with her body language.
 It’s not easy to share the screen with a larger than life personality like Amitabh, in the film Deepika never tries to over-shine him, instead she gets noticed by her underplaying of the character.

-Director Shoojit Sircar has shown in silver screen the present day dynamics between dependent parents and their children.
-For those living in urban India handling their busy career and an attention seeking parent (who are behaving like kids) is a difficult art, you are constantly torn between your affection & work.
-Bhaskor who is clinically fit as fiddle, is obsessed with his digestion tract (!), he takes numerous homeopathic medicines everyday and is constantly worried about his death which he expresses by being overly curious on any discussions around illness or death.
-In a party for his Sister-In-Law, Piku meets a prospective date, Bhaskor cuts in and blurts out awkward things ruining any chance of romance or marriage for Piku.
-Bhaskor’s handling of the servant maid, or his asking Rana who has come to be their driver for a trip from Delhi to Kolkata for his driving license, his behaviour to Rana during the road trip are all well laid screen play.
-I liked Rana’s reply saying “Matha kharab nahi hai mera” (I am not mad up there) to Piku’s question that one who marries him has to take care of her 90 year old kid :-)
+Director Shoojit Sircar has shown on the silver screen the present-day dynamics between dependent parents and their children.
+For those living in urban India handling their busy career and being an attention-seeking parent (who are behaving like kids) is a difficult art, you are constantly torn between your affection & work.
+Bhaskor who is clinically fit as a fiddle is obsessed with his digestion tract (!), he takes numerous homoeopathic medicines every day and is constantly worried about his death which he expresses by being overly curious about any discussions around illness or death.
+At a party for his Sister-In-Law, Piku meets a prospective date, Bhaskor cuts in and blurts out awkward things ruining any chance of romance or marriage for Piku.
+Bhaskor’s handling of the servant maid or his asking Rana who has come to be their driver for a trip from Delhi to Kolkata for his driving license, his behaviour to Rana during the road trip are all well-laid screenplay.
+I liked Rana’s reply saying “Matha kharab nahi hai mera” (I am not mad up there) to Piku’s question that one who marries him has to take care of her 90-year-old kid :-)